evermeer/EVReflection/README.md

 If you want support for older versions than iOS 8.0, then you can also just copy the files from the pod folder to your project

-## More Sample code (Clone EVReflection to your desktop and see the unit tests)
+## More Sample code
+Clone EVReflection to your desktop to see these and more unit tests

 ```
 func testEquatable() {
     var theObjectA = TestObject2()